Charles Bennett (fighter): Bare Knuckle Fighting Championship

 On August 25, 2018, Bennett faced Michael McDonald at a Bare Knuckle FC event.
 He lost the fight via TKO in the 4th round with 10 seconds left.

 Bennett made his sophomore appearance in the sport against Johnny Bedford at Bare Knuckle Fighting Championship 9: Lobov vs. Knight 2 on November 16, 2019.
 He lost the fight via second-round technical knockout due to a hand injury.

 He then faced Tyler Goodjohn at Bare Knuckle Fighting Championship 15: Shewmaker vs. O'Bannon on December 11, 2020.
 He lost the fight via unanimous decision.

 Gamebred Fighting Championship

 On June 18, 2021, Bennett faced Jason Knight for the main event of Jorge Masvidal's Gamebred Fighting Championship (GFC), a typical MMA bout but contested bare-knuckle style.
 Bennett knocked down Knight early, and opened up a cut on his face, but would be taken down and submitted with a rear-naked choke in round one.

 On October 1, 2021, Bennett faced Rob Emerson in the co-main event of Gambred FC 2.
 He lost by knockout with 24 seconds left in the first round.

+After losing to Ramon Taveras at Combat Night Pro event, Bennett then faced Keith Speed at Gamebred FC 4 on May 5, 2023.
+He lost the bout via third-round submission.

+Bennett faced Joe Penafiel at Gamebred Bareknuckle MMA 7 on March 2, 2024 and lost by technical knockout in the third round.